Effects on cellular, organism and ecosystem level

 Effects on organism and ecosystems

 To evaluate the potential toxic effects of nanomaterials on biota we study exposure effects on both organism- and ecosystem level, including both lethal and sub-lethal endpoints.
 Different model systems are currently being used e.g. toxicological testing using aquatic organisms and rodents.
 We also employ ecosystem approaches e.g. the trophic transfer of nanomaterials in aquatic food chains.
-In the long term, we strive at developing more realistic exposure scenarios in terms of environmental complexity and to identify specific properties and mechanisms related to toxicity.
+In the long term, we strive to develop more realistic exposure scenarios in terms of environmental complexity and to identify specific properties and mechanisms related to toxicity.

 Key publications